Xubuntu/wiki.xubuntu.org/Xubuntu-22.10-Release-Notes.md

 ### Theme Updates

-*In Progress*
+-   **Greybird 3.23.2** adds support for Openbox and includes some minor visual improvements for Xfwm4 and GNOME Software.

--   **Greybird 3.23.1** introduces initial support for GTK 4 and libhandy, making GNOME and modern GTK applications feel at home in Xubuntu.
-It also brings back the Accessibility and Compact window manager themes.
+-   **elementary-xfce 0.17** adds many new icons and refreshes several others for a cleaner and more consistent Xubuntu desktop experience.
--   **elementary-xfce 0.16** adds many new icons and refreshes several others for a cleaner and more consistent Xubuntu desktop experience.
+    It also deprecates the elementary-xfce-darker theme.

 ## Updates